-There is no question about it, video is becoming more relevant for digital advertising as a whole.
+There is no question about it, video is becoming the most prominent kind of content around the world.

-Expect platforms which focus on videos to see even greater growth and relevance in 2018, especially as mobile internet and smartphone usage continue to increase, and the visual internet continues to dominate.
+Platforms and social media apps that focus on videos to see even greater growth and relevance, especially as mobile internet and smartphone usage continue to increase, and the visual internet continues to dominate.

-Streaming video site YouTube is a slightly different kind of animal when compared to SNS such as Facebook or Twitter.
+Streaming video site, YouTube, is a slightly different kind of animal when compared to other social media platforms such as Facebook or Twitter.

 Some sources claim YouTube is Japan’s most widely used social media platform (if you consider that LINE is more of a messaging app than a social media platform) with 65 million monthly active users in Japan.
-However, the manner in which people use the site is different than some other SNS (i.e. you don’t have to sign-in or follow other users or accounts to enjoy ALL the user-generated content and videos available on the site) which makes advertising on YouTube more akin to traditional television in some ways.
+However, the manner in which people use YouTube is different than some other types of social media (i.e. you don’t have to sign-in or follow other users or accounts to enjoy ALL the user-generated content and videos available on the site) which makes advertising on YouTube more akin to traditional television in some ways.

 Nonetheless, this should not take away from the fact that YouTube is an extremely viable channel to reach Japanese consumers, with nearly 75% of the population aged 16-64 using the platform in some capacity—primarily on smartphones—each month.

 NicoNicoDouga is Japan’s indigenous video sharing platform.
 Compared to YouTube, in which any person can watch videos without an account, NicoNicoDouga requires users to register in order to use the service.

-Notable for the ability to write comments which appear on the video itself, and scrolls while it plays, NicoNicoDouga has cultivated a unique culture with its users.
+Notable for the ability to write comments which appear on the video itself, and scrolls while it plays, NicoNicoDouga has cultivated a unique culture among its users.

-A favorite among members of the anime and gaming communities especially, the strength of this platform in Japan is seen as a major hurdle for Amazon-owned, TwitchTV’s attempt to penetrate the Japanese streaming video market.
+A favorite among members of the anime and gaming communities especially, the strength of this platform in Japan, as well as YouTube, is seen as a major hurdle for Amazon-owned, Twitch’s attempt to penetrate the Japanese social streaming market.

-Owned by CyberAgent, Inc., AbemaTV, a self-styled internet television station, is interesting for a number of reasons.
+Owned by CyberAgent, Inc., AbemaTV, a self-styled internet television station, is an interesting app for a number of reasons.

 First, despite showing programs people actually might want to watch, the app is split into a freemium part—with a number of channels—and a subscription part, that had a wider selection of content.